What is Human Trafficking?

 Human trafficking is the business of stealing freedom for profit.
 In some cases, traffickers trick, defraud or physically force victims into providing commercial sex.
 In others, victims are lied to, assaulted, threatened or manipulated into working under inhumane, illegal or otherwise unacceptable conditions.
 It is a multi-billion dollar criminal industry that denies freedom to 24.9 million people around the world.
-Please scroll down to learn more about what constitutes the crime of trafficking.
-We hope this information is useful to you.
-Please note that the staff of the National Hotline is focused on assisting victims and survivors and is not available to answer more general questions about their work or about human trafficking generally for research or other purposes.
+Learn the signs to help put an end to this horrific crime.

 The following are some warning signs of someone who may be a trafficking victim: